blu-sta/HK-Rando-4-Log-Display/README.md

 - TheRealJournalRando
 - Transcendence

-Other mods may work without requiring an update, although may have limited functionality or missing information
+Other mods may work without requiring an update, although might have limited functionality or missing information

 ## How to use this app